bitrise-io/devcenter/forestry-help.md

 ---

 ---
+**IMPORTANT: This guide is intended to be used with the Forestry CMS**.
+Our external contributors who submit pull requests to the DevCenter repository do NOT need to follow this guide as it is not relevant for them!

+***

-## Creating new articles with Forestry
+### Creating new articles with Forestry

 1. Go to the `For review` section of the sidebar.
 2. Click `Add new` on the top of the screen.